Farida Akhtar Babita: Actress

-Babita also acted in Arunodoyer Agnishakkhi (1972) by Subhash Dutta, Quiet Flows the river Meghna (1973) by Alamgir Kabir, Golapi Ekhon Trainey (1978) by Amjad Hossain, Dahan (1986) by Sheikh Niamat Ali, and Dipu Number Two (1996) by Morshedul Islam.
+Babita also acted in Arunodoyer Agnishakkhi (1972) by Subhash Dutta, Dhire Bohe Meghna (1973) by Alamgir Kabir, Golapi Ekhon Trainey (1978) by Amjad Hossain, Dahan (1986) by Sheikh Niamat Ali, and Dipu Number Two (1996) by Morshedul Islam.

 Babita's male co-actors were Razzak, Faruk, Zafar Iqbal, Bulbul Ahmed, and Sohel Rana.

 1968–1974

 Babita made her debut as a child actor in the Songsar film of Zahir Raihan starring elder sister Shuchanda.
-In this movie she plays the daughter of Razzaq and Shuchanda.
+In this film she plays the daughter of Razzaq and Shuchanda.
 Her primary name in the film was "Subarna".
 She acted in a television drama called "Kalam" at that time.
-Her name became "Babita" when she appeared in Zaheer Raihan's movie "Jalte Suraj Ki Niche".
+Her name became "Babita" when she appeared in Zaheer Raihan's film "Jalte Suraj Ki Niche".
 In the role of the first heroine in 1969, she starred in the film.
 The film was released on 14 August 1969 and on that day her mother died.
 Throughout the 70's, she established herself as one of the best actresses of the decade.

 Since 2000

 In 2002, Babita won a National Film Award for Best Supporting Actress for her role in Hason Raja, Chashi Nazrul Islam's biopic of the Bengali folk-poet.
 She has also formed her own film-production company and has expressed an interest in directing in the future.
+She also starred in Shahin-Sumon's action drama Khodar Pore Ma co-starring Shakib Khan, played as his mother.
+The film received positive reviews and declared as a super-hit and become the highest-grossing film of 2012 and received several National Film Awards including Khan's second National Film Award for Best Actor at the 37th National Film Awards.

 Babita has campaigned actively on behalf of various social causes in Bangladesh.
 Notable among the causes she has supported the campaign against throwing acid on women; the national immunization drive for children; and a support group for children who suffer from leukemia.
 Starting in 2011, Babita began working with Distressed Children & Infants International as a goodwill ambassador.

 Producer

-After the commercial success of Teen Kannya (1985), a movie produced by Babita's elder sister Shuchanda, Babita became interested in producing movies and hence launched a movie production house named "Babita Movies."
-Some of Babita's produced movies include Ful Shojja, Agomon, Lady Smuggler (a Bangladesh-Pakistan-Nepal joint venture movie), Lottery and Poka Makorer Ghor Bosoti (a Bangladesh Government sponsored movie).
+After the commercial success of Teen Kannya (1985), a film produced by Babita's elder sister Shuchanda, Babita became interested in producing films and hence launched a film production house named "Babita Movies."
+Some of Babita's produced films include Ful Shojja, Agomon, Lady Smuggler (a Bangladesh-Pakistan-Nepal joint venture film), Lottery and Poka Makorer Ghor Bosoti (a Bangladesh Government sponsored film).